-Program Requirements
+Proposal Requirements

-- The proposed major program must consist of 36 or more credits - Coursework from at least two disciplines (one discipline must be a current undergraduate major offered at Sage) - one-half of credits in proposal must be upper division coursework
+- The proposed major program must consist of 36 or more credits - Coursework from at least two disciplines (one discipline must be a current undergraduate major offered at Sage) - One-half of the major credits in the proposed program must be upper division coursework - The proposal must be approved by the Program Director or Department Chairperson in each affected discipline and by the Undergraduate Dean

-- Total credits required for a bachelor's degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 2.000 - Major GPA required for graduation (minimum): 2.200 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework - The B.A. degree requires completion of 90 liberal arts & sciences credits (minimum); the B.S. degree requires completion of 60 liberal arts & sciences credits (minimum).
+- Total credits required for a bachelor's degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 2.000 - Major GPA required for graduation (minimum): 2 200 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework - The B.A. degree requires completion of 90 liberal arts & sciences credits (minimum); the B.S. degree requires completion of 60 liberal arts & sciences credits (minimum).

-Legal Studies (Certificate)
+Legal Studies (Certificate) Degree Type